hplp/2025-fpga-design-projects-posit-team/README.md

 - Fully pipelined and clock-synchronous
 - Handles Zero and NaR detection
-- Parameterizable width for accumulator and activation input
+- Parameterizable width for the accumulator and activation input
-- Aligns mantissa dynamically using exponent delta
+- Aligns mantissa dynamically using the exponent delta